MxSLmafao/Backup-Bot/README.md

 ### Bot is not responding

 - Check that the bot is online and has the correct permissions
-- Verify your bot token is correct in `config.json`
+- Verify your bot token is correct in `.env`
 - Make sure you enabled the required intents in the Developer Portal
+- Ensure you ran `npm run deploy` to register slash commands

 ### Restore is failing